tempname11/h2/blog/posts/common-renderer.md

 In this project, whenever I encounter a piece of functionality that, conceptually, I want to share between *Native* and *Web*, I put it into a nullary type class (`GLES` and `Platform` mostly, as of now).
 This enables me to write the instances in completely separate (Cabal) libraries.
 Which really is necessary since *Native* code wouldn't compile in GHCJS and vice versa!

+## II

+Although it wasn't strictly necessary, I decided to keep both the old SDL2 renderer and the new GL renderer together in the codebase for a while.
+At the very least, I find that having to solve this kind of problem helps overall program architecture.
+By the very necessity of choosing a suitable abstraction which can hide away both implementations, you are forced to think about the structure of the program in a bit more disciplined way.
+The program becomes a bit more conceptually clear, less ad-hoc.

+There are limits to this, though.
+Choosing the wrong abstraction can be worse than having none at all.
+It must "support its own weight", so to speak.

+In this case, I decided to factor out all functionality related to the graphics pipeline.
+It's actually deeper than just rendering — the assets are stored and hence loaded differently as well.
+I dubbed this the "GFX" module.
+Soon, "WND" followed — all the code for setting up a "window", doing input- and cursor-related tasks.
+"SND" for sound like seems a good idea as well.

+## III